 1 Overall description

 As part of FS_AIML_CN_Ph2 study, SA2 continues investigating potential solutions for UE data collection to address requirements from RAN.
-Candidate solutions so far are captured in 3GPP TR 23.700-04.
+Candidate solutions so far are captured in 3GPP TR 23.700-04, but no decision has been made on which solution or which principles should apply.

-Many candidate solutions rely on a UE model training server (OTT server) providing a request for data collection to some 5G Core Network function responsible for data collection, such a request from the server indicating the target for data collection (e.g. individual UEs, set of UEs), a possible geographical area for data collection, a time window for data collection, and some indication of the data to be collected or the use case for which data needs to be collected.
-The 5G Core Network function responsible for data collection would then relay the request and the data collection configuration to either RAN or the UE in order to configure UE data collection, together with information on the user plane endpoint where the collected data should be sent to.
+Many candidate solutions rely on a UE model training server (OTT server) providing a request for data collection to some 5G Core Network function responsible for data collection, such a request from the server including data collection reporting information including, the target for data collection (e.g. individual UEs, set of UEs), a possible geographical area for data collection, a time window for data collection, and some indication of the data to be collected or the use case for which data needs to be collected.
+The 5G Core Network function responsible for data collection would then relay the request and the data reporting configuration to either RAN or the UE in order to configure UE data reporting, together with information on the user plane endpoint where the collected data should be sent to.
+It is within RAN scope how data collection configuration is supported between UE and NG-RAN in order to measure and collect the required data.

 In order to fully scope SA2 work and to finalize solutions selection from an SA2 and system architecture perspective, SA2 would need some further clarifications and guidance from RAN2.